Transfers Admitted for Fall

 Submit important academic documents to Charlotte

-- Submission of transcripts is required if you are currently enrolled in either high school or college.
-Final transcripts must show your graduation date.
+- Submission of transcripts is required if you are currently enrolled in college.

 - Admission to the University is conditional on your satisfactory completion of courses.
-Our office may rescind admission on students whose academic performance declines or transfer students who do not maintain a 2.0 GPA.
+Our office may rescind admission for students who do not maintain a 2.0 GPA.

-- Transfer students: Evaluations of transfer credit cannot be completed until we receive your final official college transcript(s).
+- Evaluations of transfer credit cannot be completed until we receive your final official college transcript(s).

 - Residency certification number